 It was another missionary couple who would later help the Bardi Jawi people return home – and Ngardarb was able to grow up on her people’s land.

 "My people are the salt water people, so a lot of our living was in and around the islands and eating seafood, collecting it," Ngardarb says.

 "So as a child, I still had that.
 Growing up I was so lucky to have those experiences where we would get the poison root from the bush, take it down when the tide went out and put it in the pools – that would stun the fish, it would take oxygen from the water and we were able to do traditional fishing.
 I was really lucky and it still happens where I come from now, that’s still being passed down to our generation today."

 She says that if Christian missions hadn’t existed, a lot of her people would not be alive today.

 "A lot of our families and tribes would have been wiped out because that was the intention of the government, because they said that we were a dying race," she says.
 "But we’re survivors, and a lot of the Christian missions gave us that opportunity to have our families survive, and to have that safe haven.
 We had to stop a lot of our practices and beliefs and stuff but at least it was somewhere safe."

-For The Love of God: How the church is better and worse than you ever imagined, is in cinemas from May 9.
-Buy tickets, or host your own screening: www.betterandworse.film
+We interviewed John Briggs, Ngardarb Riches, and Aunty Maureen for our documentary, For the Love of God: How the church is better and worse than you ever imagined - it's in cinemas NOW.
+To book tickets, or host your own screening, visit: www.betterandworse.film